hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol07.md

 - <span style="color: #008888; font-weight: bold;">Question 8</span>

-  An engineer is implementing NTP authentication within their network and has configured both the client and server devices with the command ntp authentication-key 1 md5 Cisc392368270.
+  An engineer is implementing NTP authentication within their network and has configured both the client and server devices with the command `ntp authentication-key 1 md5 Cisc392368270`.
 The server at 1.1.1.1 is attempting to authenticate to the client at 1.1.1.2, however it is unable to do so.
 Which command is required to enable the client to accept the server’s authentication key?

   A. `ntp peer 1.1.1.1 key 1`<br>
   B. `ntp server 1.1.1.1 key 1`<br>